Treating Pancreatic Cysts With EUS-Guided Chemoablation

 UVA Health is the first in Virginia to offer endoscopic ultrasound (EUS)-guided chemoablation for pancreatic cysts.
 In our experience, 65-70% of cysts treated with this approach either disappear or shrink.

-“Pancreatic cysts are not always precancerous, but some carry a higher risk of progressing to pancreatic cancer,” says , a gastroenterologist who performs interventional endoscopic procedures at UVA Health.
+“Pancreatic cysts are not always precancerous, but some carry a higher risk of progressing to pancreatic cancer,” says Ross Buerlein, MD, a gastroenterologist who performs interventional endoscopic procedures at UVA Health.
 “Chemoablation allows our team to manage these cysts to prevent malignancy without resorting to major surgery.”

 Advantages for Appropriate Patients